Username-ejg-not-available/eecs510-functions/README.md

 * [NFA functions](#FunctionsNFA)

 ### AutomataVariables
-There are 3 classes, Automata and its subclasses (DFA and NFA)
 * `deltaT`
 This is the delta function you put in.
 Print this after NFA.toDFA() or the productDFA function to see the new transition function
 * `finStates`